CanerGures/MessageApp-CrossPlatform-Xamarin/README.md

 # For Groups

-## You can create a Group and you can add, delete and update people.
+## •You can create a Group and you can add, delete and update people.

-## A contact in a group have name, surname and phone number informations.
+## •A contact in a group have name, surname and phone number informations.

-## You can send sms to a whole group.
+## •You can send sms to a whole group.

 # For Single Contact

-## You can create a contact and you can add, delete and update the contact.
+## •You can create a contact and you can add, delete and update the contact.

+## •A contact have name, surname, group name and phone number informations.

-## You can assign this contact to a single group or multiple groups.
+## •You can assign this contact to a single group or multiple groups.

-## You can send sms to the contact.
+## •You can send sms to the contact.